 The Indian Child Welfare Act (ICWA) is a federal law that seeks to keep American Indian children with American Indian families.
 Congress passed ICWA in 1978 in response to the alarmingly high number of Indian children being removed from their homes by both public and private agencies.
-ICWA established standards for the placement of Indian children in foster and adoptive homes and enabled Tribes to be involved in child welfare cases.
+ICWA established standards for the placement of Indian children in foster and adoptive homes and enabled Tribes to be involved in state child welfare cases.

 Honoring our culture and protecting our children, by providing affective and efficient administration of traditional values, tribal programs and community resources.
 Ensure our Absentee Shawnee children stay connected to their Kinship, Culture, and Community.